Last Updated on April 18, 2023

 Cairnauzers rarely shed and only need weekly brushing to keep them happy.

-12. The Schnauzer and Bichon Frise mix (also known as the Chonzer)
+12. Bichon Frise & Schnauzer mix (AKA Chonzer)

 Chonzers are the small, adorable cross of the Miniature Schnauzer and Bichon Frise.